probot/probot/docs/plugins.md

 The `robot` parameter is an instance of [`Robot`](/lib/robot.js) and gives you access to all of the bot goodness.

+## Creating a plugin

+Use the `probot init` command to scaffold a new plugin.

+Probot will ask you some questions about your plugin, then create files in the directory of your choosing (the current working directory, unless otherwise specified).
+Providing this information is optional, but reduces some boilerplate.

+If you don't wish to interact with the prompts, you can provide command-line options instead.
+See the output of `probot init --help` for the full list.

+### Custom Plugin Template

+By default, Probot will use the official [plugin template](https://github.com/probot/plugin-template), but this can be customized via `--template`.

+### Overwriting Files

+By default, Probot will **not** overwrite files which already exist.
+Use the `--overwrite` flag to enable this behavior.

 ## Receiving GitHub webhooks

 [GitHub webhooks](https://developer.github.com/webhooks/) are fired for almost every significant action that users take on GitHub, whether it's pushes to code, opening or closing issues, opening or merging pull requests, or commenting on a discussion.